Burr & Forman Names Six New Partners Across Five Offices

 Firm News

 Burr & Forman announces the election of six attorneys to partnership, effective January 1st.
-The new partners include Michael Burchstead, John Connell, Andrea Dorgan, Lindsay Hartman, Sam Morris, and Renee Rayne.
+The new partners include Michael Burchstead, Andrea Dorgan, Lindsay Hartman, and Sam Morris.

 “We’re excited to recognize a new group of attorneys into partnership this year.
 Spread across our footprint, these attorneys have very different legal practices but all have a strong sense of client and community service,” said Ed Christian, Chief Executive Officer at Burr & Forman